Telemedia Fiber Buildout Information

 Construction consists of burying mainline conduit by either plowing it under the ground, or using horizontal boring equipment.
 Large cement vaults (called “hand holes”) are also put into place.
 In this phase buried fiber drops are run from the street to your home or business.
 Our crews will mount a fiber box to the side of your building during this phase.
 You may see very large machinery, crews, and trailers along the road (or working in your yard) during this phase.
 You may see flags, or various colored markings (usually blue, red, orange) spray painted on the ground.
 These identify underground utilities that we will avoid.
 Please do not cover these up!
 You may see orange duct, cement vaults, or buried fiber loops alongside the road or in your yard.
 This is a normal part of the construction process and will be cleaned up by the end of the phase.
 If something has changed since we performed your site survey (i.e. you have new underground facilities, or want to change the location of your fiber or mounting box), please contact us immediately by calling 812-967-3171 (M-F 8:30a – 4:30p).
 After the construction process we typically clean up the area which includes smoothing, seeding, and straw.
 Please be patient during this period, as clean-up occurs only after all of the ground construction has been completed.
 Working Hours: Our crews and subcontractors generally don’t start work before 8am, and typically work until twilight.
 If you would like to verify the authenticity of our crews, or if you have any other concerns please contact our main office at 812-967-3171.

-The Gobbler Knob and Nelson areas are in the engineering phase and will soon be entering the construction phase.
 Members located in these areas can expect to receive fiber service later this year.
-The Starlight area is in this phase as well.
+The Starlight area is currently in this phase.
 Due to a lack of county “right of way” we are still working through easement issues and the pole “make ready” process with utilities located in the Starlight area.
 Easement refusals from Starlight residents have complicated the project significantly.
 This process has taken far longer than we anticipated, but we are making steady progress.
-We expect Starlight construction to begin during the summer and fall of 2021, however please understand we are at the mercy of both Starlight residents (for easements) and the electric utilities to finish the pole “make ready” process.
+We expect Starlight construction to begin during the late fall or early winter of 2021, however please understand we are at the mercy of both Starlight residents (for easements) and the electric utilities to finish the pole “make ready” process.

 More Information About The Engineering Phase: